-Microfluidics are generally closed systems inside which samples must pass and to which user-to-chip interfaces must be established.
-We have developed a microfluidic probe (MFP) that overcomes the usual limitations of microfluidics by combining the concepts of microfluidics and of scanning probes.
+Microfluidics are generally “closed” systems inside which samples pass and to which user-to-chip interfaces are established.
+We have developed a scanning, non-contact technology – the microfluidic probe (MFP) − that overcomes key limitations of microfluidics by combining the concepts of microfluidics and of scanning probes.

-We are now extending several concepts related to the MFP with partners, including the Institute of Clinical Pathology of the University Hospital of Zurich.
-This work will be supported in part by a SystemsX.ch project entitled µFluidX.
+We are now extending several concepts related to the MFP and tissue microprocessing with partners, including the Institute of Clinical Pathology of the University Hospital of Zurich.
+This work is supported, in part, by an EU-European Research Council's project BioProbe, and a SystemsX.ch project µFluidX.